overlord-systems/jai-imgui/README.md

 Check out `tests/test.jai` for a complete working example using the `sdl3_gpu3` backend.
 You can compile using `jai tests/test.jai` and then run with `./tests/test.exe`.

-Note: The main bindings should work on all platforms, but the backend currently only supports windows.
-It should be easy (trivial even) to add support for other platforms, just have to update `generate.jai` a bit.
-PRs welcome!
+The main Dear ImGui bindings are available for Windows x64 and MacOS x64/ARM64.
+The generator *should* work for Linux, but you will need to run `jai generate.jai` as we don't have them on the repo, and if that doesn't work you will need to update `generator.jai`.

+Backend support:

+- `sdl3_gpu3`: Windows x64 and MacOS x64/ARM64

+PRs welcome to add support for more platforms and backends!

 ## Updating Bindings